 Today I want to talk about debt.
+More specifically how to pay off debt – even if you don’t have much spare cash.
 If you’re trying to cut down on your expenses, or save money while you have debt it can feel like you’re fighting a losing battle.
 It’s something I know from personal experience.
 If you have a small disposable income – that’s the amount left over when you’ve paid your essential bills and living costs – paying off debt can seem impossible.
 But, if you want to INCREASE the amount you have left over every month, you need to pay off your debt.
 Seems like a vicious cycle right?

 But don’t despair.
 It IS possible to pay off debt with a small disposable income and today I’m going to share how to do it with advice from some of the top UK Money Bloggers.